ThijnK/discord-bot-template-ts/README.md

 - `adminOnly`: whether the command should only be available to users with the `ADMINISTRATOR` permission (default: `false`)

 When a command is _private_, it will only be registered in the test guild, never in any other servers.
 This could be useful for commands that you, as the bot creator, want to use, but do not want others to use, such as stats about the bot.

-### Help command

-A `/help` command is already provided in the [`src/commands/general/help.ts`](./src/commands/general/help.ts) file, which automatically generates an embed that allows for navigating through all of the commands (and their subcommands and subcommand groups!) and their descriptions, using the pagination functionality described in section [Pagination](#pagination).
-This will show _ALL_ of the (public) commands, including their subcommands, even if they're hidden away in subcommand groups, no matter how deeply nested they are.

 ### Subcommands